masi-sh/masi-sh.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working at Royal bank of Canada as senior cryptography consultant.
+I am currently working at Royal Bank of Canada as senior cryptography consultant.
 I have worked on a variety of topics in security, privacy, and cryptography over the past 10 years.
 My main interests are: applied cryptography, security and privacy in data management, security and privacy in machine learning, differential privacy, mutli-party computation.

 I received my PhD from the University of Waterloo in Summer 2021 under the supervision of Dr. Florian Kerschbaum.
 My thesis concluded a number of projects I conducted on data protection in big data analysis.